simple-starters/generator-knative-service-skaffold/README.md

 # Simple generator for web applications providing a Knative service.yaml file

-This generator uses a provided Knative `service.yaml` resource file to deploy a web application as a Knative service using Skaffold with the generated `skaffold.yaml`
+This generator uses a Knative `service.yaml` resource file to deploy a web application as a Knative service using Skaffold with the generated `skaffold.yaml`

 You will need to install the following command line tool: